 More copper improves bone density

-A recent study has determined those who get more copper in their diet have better bone mineral density and are less likely to develop osteoporosis than those with low copper levels.
+A study found that individuals with higher dietary copper intake have better bone mineral density and are less likely to develop osteoporosis than those with low copper levels.

-The study used data from the National Health and Nutritional Examination Surveys (NHANES) conducted by the U.S. Centers for Disease Control and Prevention.
-The subjects were divided into four quartiles ranging from lowest to highest dietary and total copper intake.
+The study utilized data from the National Health and Nutrition Examination Surveys (NHANES), conducted by the U.S. Centers for Disease Control and Prevention.
+The subjects were divided into four quartiles, ranging from lowest to highest dietary and total copper intake.

-Of the 8,224 participants in the study, 4.3 percent met the diagnosis criteria for osteoporosis.
+Of the 8,224 participants in the study, 4.3% met the diagnostic criteria for osteoporosis.
 The patients with osteoporosis tended to be older, more emaciated women with hypertension who were taking prednisone or cortisone.
-Patients who did not have osteoporosis were found to consume higher levels of dietary or total copper.
+Patients without osteoporosis were found to consume higher levels of dietary or total copper.

-The researchers say this is one of the few studies to measure the relationship between copper status and bone mineral density in adults.
-There have been previous observational studies examining the link between serum copper and osteoporosis, and some animal studies have found copper consumption to be associated with bone strength.
+The researchers note that this is one of the few studies to investigate the relationship between copper status and bone mineral density in adults.
+Previous observational studies have examined the link between serum copper and osteoporosis, and some animal studies have found that copper consumption is associated with improved bone strength.

 Getting the right balance of copper

 If you have a copper deficiency, it’s important to correct it to maintain good health.
-In addition to the role it plays in bone health, copper is essential for immune system support and the proper growth, development and maintenance of the brain, heart and other organs.
-It can even help with shedding excess fat and give you an energy boost.
+In addition to its role in bone health, copper is essential for immune system support and the proper growth, development, and maintenance of the brain, heart and other organs.
+It can even help with shedding excess fat and provide an energy boost.

-The National Institutes of Health (NIH) recommend adults over 19 get 900 micrograms of copper daily.
+The National Institutes of Health (NIH) recommends that adults over 19 get 900 micrograms of copper daily.
 Pregnant and breastfeeding women need more and should be consuming 1,000 micrograms and 1,300 micrograms per day, respectively.

 But with copper, you need to be careful not to overdo it.
 Having too much copper in the body can cause problems like abdominal pain, cramps, nausea, vomiting, diarrhea and even liver damage.
 The NIH cautions adults not to get more than 10,000 micrograms of copper per day.